The post details the steps to configure Group Policy for LAPS. This is the third and final post that covers the group policy configuration of LAPS.

-The settings are located under Computer Configuration > Administrative Templates > LAPS.
-You can see that there are 4 settings present.
+The LAPS settings are located under Computer Configuration > Administrative Templates > LAPS.
+You can see four settings present.
 We will configure the ones that are required.

 Administrator account name – If you have decided to manage custom local Administrator account, you must specify its name in Group Policy.
-I have not configured this policy setting.
+I haven’t configured this policy setting.

 Protection against too long planned time for password reset – If you do not want to allow setting planning password expiration of admin account for longer time than maximum password age, you can do it in GPO.